BND Hamburger Icon

 CareCloud couples its comprehensive patient experience suite with unique payment tools.
 Although some of these features can be found in other medical software, most of CareCloud’s strongest patient payment tools are unique.

 One of the most notable features is the ability for patients to build their own payment plans.
 This way, they can make partial payments if they can’t immediately afford the full cost of your services.
-Chances are, this feature means you’ll wait less time to get paid.
+However, chances are, this feature means you’ll wait less time to get paid.

-When it’s time to pay, patients can choose from standard credit cards, health savings accounts (HSAs) and flexible spending accounts (FSAs).
-CareCloud is the only medical software company we reviewed that makes HSA and FSA payments this easy.
+When it’s time to pay, patients can choose from standard credit cards, health savings accounts (HSAs) and flexible spending accounts (FSAs)

 Did You Know?Did you know